saibodicherla/SPAR-Test/README.md

 > http://localhost:8000/api/v1/person-information?id=[snid]
 ```

-Where [snid] is the Swedish National ID that you want to retrieve data for.
+Where [snid] is your Swedish National ID that you want to retrieve data for.